Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: General Orbit

 which is negligible only for $q\ll 1$.
-In comparison, if the orbit angular momentum is conserved during the process of mass change, the resulted effective power is
+In comparison, if $L$ remains constant during the process of mass change, the resulted effective power is

 As seen from Eq.~\eqref{secular}, the isotropic mass change (averaged over time) affects neither the eccentricity evolution nor the periastron precession.
-Note that $\tilde M_c$ has a (although weak) radius-dependence, this should be taken into account for orbit with high eccentricity but its effect is much more negligible for circular orbit.

-The dynamical friction also does not contribute to the periastron shift $\dot\chi$, while a non-zero mass quadrupole leads to precession:

-This is relevant e.g., for the scalar 211/322, vector 2122 and tensor 2111 states, such precession can be used to search for GA in elliptical binaries \cite{Su}, though for small radius the non-resonant mode-mixing effects should be taken into account simultaneously.
+But for inclined elliptical orbit, the gravity of the cloud can lead to both periastron and orbit plane precession (for a non-spherical state such as scalar 211), unrelated to the cloud mass depletion.